marrow/mongo/contributing.md

   For problems relating to bugs or enhancements witin Marrow Mongo itself, please utilize the [Marrow Mongo Issue Tracker](https://github.com/marrow/mongo/issues) provided by GitHub.
 If you have identified an issue and have already begun work on a feature branch, just issue a pull request instead of creating a ticket, then creating a pull request.

   Please do not use the issue tracker for general support questions.
-IRC, above, or Stack Overflow, below, are better resources for quick questions or longer questions, respectively.
+IRC or Stack Overflow are better resources for quick questions or longer questions, respectively.

 ## First Steps